Joedeman/Solstice-Spark/README.md

 ## Visit Our Website

-For more information, please visit our website: Solstice-Spark
+For more information, please visit our website: [View Application](https://middlechild.azurewebsites.net)